-Ombuds Office Staff and Faculty Consultation Center Student Counseling Center Women's Center
+Staff and Faculty Consultation Center Student Counseling Center Center for Diversity

-Information for faculty, students, and staff is also available from the Women's Center, Ombuds Office, Staff and Faculty Consultation Center, any Student Affairs office, resident associates, or Employee Relations.
+Information for faculty, students, and staff is also available from the Center for Diversity, Staff and Faculty Consultation Center, any Student Affairs office, resident associates, or Employee Relations.

 Any member of the Caltech community who believes he or she has been a witness to or a target of harassment is urged to report promptly the facts of the incident(s) to any of the above offices.
 Delay in reporting may impede the Institute's ability to take appropriate action.
 In addition, an employee who believes he or she has been harassed has the right to file a complaint with the federal Equal Employment Opportunity Commission or the California Department of Fair Employment and Housing, which have the authority to remedy violations; students may file complaints with the federal Office for Civil Rights.
 No member of the Caltech community will be retaliated against for making a good-faith report of alleged harassment or for participating in an investigation, proceeding, or hearing conducted by the Institute, or by a state or federal agency.